Gold240sx/UploadThing-Swift/GETTING_STARTED.md

 // It automatically extracts: eyJhcGlL...
 ```

-## Step 5: MediaUploadService Integration (DevSpace Pro)
+## Step 5: MediaUploadService Integration

-The integration is already complete in DevSpace Pro!
-Here's how it works:
+Here's how to integrate the service in your app:

 ```swift
 import UploadThingSwift